sbird/gp_dla_detection/README.md

 (the code will attempt to load the model from a file called `data/[training_release]/processed/learned_qso_model_[training_set_name].mat`.)

-Next, we must specify which spectra to use to compute the DLA model prior Pr(M_DLA).
-Here we select all spectra that are:

-* in DR9
-* in the DR9 Lyman-alpha forest catalog, and
-* not filtered by our filtering steps above.

-These choices can be realized with:

-    % specify the spectra to use for computing the DLA existence prior dla_catalog_name  = 'dr9q_concordance';
-    prior_ind = ...
-        [' prior_catalog.in_dr9 & ' ...
-         ' prior_catalog.los_inds(dla_catalog_name) & ' ...
-         '(prior_catalog.filter_flags == 0)'];

-Next, we must specify which spectra to search for DLAs.
+Next, we must specify which spectra to process.
 Here we use all DR12Q spectra that were not filtered:

     % specify the spectra to process